WilmerLab/wilmerlab.github.io/_pages/sciviscomm.md

 ---
 <p> </p>

-Advanced Scientific Visual Communication (ChE 3460) Spring 2018
+Advanced Scientific Visual Communication (ChE 3460) Fall 2022
 ===============================================================

 This fast-paced course will train students to produce professional scientific visual work, suitable for publications, presentations, and communicating to the public.
 Advanced topics, such as 3D modeling & animation, handling and visualizing large datasets, interactive displays, and 3D printing will be covered.
 The course will emphasize the importance of producing high quality artwork in scientific communication.
 Please bring a laptop and mouse to class (and a keyboard is helpful too).